constructicon/ukrainian/content/about.md

 International Cooperation and Quality Enhancement in Higher Education (Diku,
 <https://diku.no/en>).

-For more details on this resource see the project page <https://site.uit.no/russian-constructicon/>.
+For more details on this resource see the [project page](https://site.uit.no/russian-constructicon/) and the [YouTube channel](https://www.youtube.com/channel/UC8q-_F8c8bx9gI7fYET1-dQ).

 If you want to suggest a new construction for this resource, please enter it in the [electronic form](https://forms.gle/tkyDAY6UM6QbizGs7).